 With the merging of the VSC providers, newer experimental offerings were able to be provided to consumers.
 These included plans offering zero dollar deductible, 7-year/100,000 mile powertrain coverage and dealer offered insurance.
 With their partnering of dealerships, VSC providers were once again able to thrive, and the competition was brought back to life.

-Wondering if an Extended Auto Warranty is right for you?
+Wondering if a Vehicle Service Contract is right for you?

-Click Here to recieve a quote from DriveSmart and find out how much you could save!
+Click here to receive a quote from DriveSmart and find out how much you could save!

 When the 1990s hit, some manufacturers began offering their version of an extended warranty to begin partnering with dealerships.
 This resulted in a majority of dealerships dropping independent VSC providers as the main underwriter of provided warranty offerings.
 This opposition wouldn’t stay around for long as the manufacturers fell under financial hardships attempting to cover all aspects of the industry, resulting in the removal of dealership offered warranty contracts.
 This allowed VSC providers to return, and provide dealerships one of the highest profit margin increases in history.